RaccoonWX/vMenu-txadminRecipe/easyadmin_setup.md

 # Setting up EasyAdmin Permissions

+These are the permission's available for easy admin that you can setup.

 ```
-# Here is where you setup your permissions for EasyAdmin to work, here's the available permission option's availabe below.
+Here is where you setup your permissions for EasyAdmin to work, here's the available permission option's availabe below.

 # add_ace group.ROLE easyadmin.player.ban.temporary
 # add_ace group.ROLE easyadmin.player.ban.permanent